Salem Black River Presbyterian Church – Mayesville, South Carolina

 Reflections on the Salem Black River Church

-Contributor Kelly Lee Brosky, who took the first photo on this page, shares her experience at Salem Black River Church: “We are a small local paranormal group and we came across this beautiful old church.
+Contributor Kelly Lee Brosky, who took the photo above, shares her experience at Salem Black River Church: “We are a small local paranormal group and we came across this beautiful old church.
 While doing a daylight investigation of the very old cemetery, I snapped this picture of the gorgeous old church.”

 Salem Black River Presbyterian Church Info